Alois Anderka

-Alois Anderka (25 June 1825 – 7 April 1886) was the second mayor of Ostrava in 1864–1873.
+Alois Anderka (25 June 1825 – 7 April 1886) was the second mayor of Ostrava, holding office from 1864 to 1873.

 Life and career

-Anderka was born in Nové Lublice, Austrian Silesia, on 25 June 1825.
-In 1858, he entered politics.
-In 1861 he was elected into the local committee and in 1864 was elected mayor.
+Anderka was born in Nové Lublice, Austrian Silesia on 25 June 1825.
+He first entered politics in 1858.
+In 1861 he was elected onto the local committee and in 1864 was elected mayor of Ostrava.

-He cooperated with the occupying Prussian forces during the war between Austrian-Prussian War.
+He cooperated with the occupying Prussian forces during the Austrian-Prussian War.
 He managed to minimise the damage caused by the soldiers.
 After a peace was concluded, he was decorated by the Emperor.

-In 1868 he managed to receive a permit to create a main school in Moravská Ostrava.
-In 1869 he managed to organise a railroad to be placed between Ostrava and Frýdlant.

-Also, a public gaslight was established in 1870, a new city graveyard was opened in 1871.
+In 1868 he received a permit to create a main school in Moravská Ostrava.
+In 1869 he organised for a railroad to be placed between Ostrava and Frýdlant.
+Also during his tenure, a public gaslight was established in 1870 and a new city graveyard was opened in 1871.

-However, his investing activities caused a deficit on 170,000 gold pieces to be made, resulting in Anderka not being named mayor in 1873.
-He however remained in communal politics, serving in the local committee.
+His investing activities caused a deficit of 170,000 gold pieces, resulting in Anderka not being named mayor in 1873.
+He remained in communal politics, serving on the local committee.

-Anderka was succeeded by Konstantin Grünwald.
-He died of a lung disease in Moravská Ostrava on 7 April 1886.
+Anderka was succeeded as mayor by Konstantin Grünwald.
+He died of lung disease in Moravská Ostrava on 7 April 1886.